ScialdoneLab/CIARA_python/README.md

-# IDENTOM (Identification of rare cell types using ENTropy Of Mixing)
+# IDENTOM <br /> (Identification of rare cell types using ENTropy Of Mixing)

-Implementation of the entropy of mixing algorithm in python.
+Python implementation of the entropy of mixing algorithm that integrates into scanpy's analysis with the AnnData format.

 The package can be installed via pip: